WebOfTrustInfo/rwot5-boston/draft-documents/DID Method Spec Template Definition.md

 [[See requirements in the DID spec]](https://w3c-ccg.github.io/did-spec/#privacy-considerations)

 	10. Privacy Considerations

-## 10.1 Requirements of DID Method Specifications
+	10.1 Requirements of DID Method Specifications

-## 10.2 Keep Personally-Identifiable Information (PII) Off-Ledger
+	10.2 Keep Personally-Identifiable Information (PII) Off-Ledger

-## 10.3 DID Correlation Risks and Pseudonymous DIDs
+	10.3 DID Correlation Risks and Pseudonymous DIDs

-## 10.4 DDO Correlation Risks
+	10.4 DDO Correlation Risks

-## 10.5 Herd Privacy
+	10.5 Herd Privacy

-Consider all 4 types of privacy in http://www.lifewithalacrity.com/2015/04/the-four-kinds-of-privacy.html.
+<em>Consider all 4 types of privacy in http://www.lifewithalacrity.com/2015/04/the-four-kinds-of-privacy.html.</em>

 # Reference Implementations

-The code at [https://github.com/myaccount/myrepo](https://github.com/myaccount/myrepo) is intended to be the preferred embodiment of this DID method.
+[[[ The code at [https://github.com/myaccount/myrepo](https://github.com/myaccount/myrepo) is intended to be the preferred embodiment of this DID method.
 Commit hash 4fc87fc5e85b2a071abfa7d8dfb15c06cd266dd5 is the version that officially aligns with this version of the spec.

-Note that the code includes a test suite (see tests/compliance_suite); any other implementations should ensure that all tests pass before they claim compatibility.
+Note that the code includes a test suite (see tests/compliance_suite); any other implementations should ensure that all tests pass before they claim compatibility. ]]]

 # Links and Resources

-Issues/bugs for this spec, and for the reference implementation, are managed on github at [https://github.com/myaccount/myrepo/issues](https://github.com/myaccount/myrepo/issues).
-Many developers maintaining the code and spec tend to hang out in RocketChat at chat.myorg.org, #btcrimpl.
+[[[ Issues/bugs for this spec, and for the reference implementation, are managed on github at [https://github.com/myaccount/myrepo/issues](https://github.com/myaccount/myrepo/issues).
+Many developers maintaining the code and spec tend to hang out in RocketChat at chat.myorg.org, #btcrimpl. ]]]

 # Acknowledgements